 Getting The Shot

 I’ve always considered myself as a pretty average photographer, who just happens to find himself and his camera in un-average places.
 That was until last year when I gave a slideshow at the Gigon film festival in Northern Spain.
-The talk when t well, and afterwards the organizer came up and told me my climbing photos where the best he’d ever seen.
+The talk when t well, and afterwards the organiser came up and told me my climbing photos where the best he’d ever seen.
 Knowing that Heinz Zak had done a slideshow the year before, I asked if his weren’t better.
 “No” he said “he is only a photographer….you are an artist!”

 Well I’m not sold on the idea, but lots of people e-mail asking about photography, so here’s a simple list of thoughts and ideas that might help those who aspire to be more than just a photographer!